Angeltheesoto/JavaScript_game/README.md

 How to play -

 - You will be given a starter dialogue and will have to choose between multiple choices on trying to escape the woods alive.
 Each choice is given a unique story towards your journey home.
+You will need a mouse and a screen.
+For the controls all you need is to point and click on your choices.

+Technologies used when developing this game -

+- vsCode
+- git, and gitHub
+- HTML, CSS, and JavaScript
+- google Chrome

 Thought process before starting the project -